 He crafts the lifelike sports caps in a 100-year-old barn that sits behind his house in historic downtown McKinney.
-It has become his work sanctuary for the past five months after retiring from the corporate word and taking him wood carving.
+It has become his work sanctuary for the past five months after retiring from the corporate word and becoming a full-time wood artist.
 He’s in the process of remodeling his barn since it’s where he spends his time crafting wood for art galleries and clients.

 “I’ve just always wanted to see where I could take [woodworking] — if anywhere,” Bruu says.

 Growing up in Queens, Bruu had a pen, pencil or crayon in hand at any given moment.
 He loved to draw.
 And art was practically coded into his DNA — he’s the son of an artist and the grandson of a draftsman.
 Even if he hadn’t realized it at the time, art is a part of Bruu’s soul.
 Art acted as his “savior” and gave him a “place to hide and drift away” from the downs of life.

 His grandfather owned a fence company in Hampton Bays, New York, where Bruu became acquainted with wood as an artistic canvas for the first time.
 Bruu’s grandfather’s business meant he had many leftover wood scraps in his workspace, which he repurposed through his grandkids.